BWibo/3dcitydb-mkdocs/docs/citydb-tool/cli.md

     ```bat
     citydb export citygml [...] ^
         --plugins=/path/to/my/plugins ^
-        --use-plugins=com.example.PluginA=true,com.example.PluginB=false
+        --use-plugin=com.example.PluginA=true,com.example.PluginB=false
     ```

 !!! tip
-    Refer to the plugin's documentation for details on its functionality, available CLI commands, options, and the fully qualified class name for the `--use-plugins` option.
+    Refer to the plugin's documentation for details on its functionality, available CLI commands, options, and the fully qualified class name for the `--use-plugin` option.
 The class name will also be printed to the console when the plugin is loaded by citydb-tool.

 ### Exit codes